wayneeseguin/graft/doc/examples.md

 If you actually want to prune everything but one or two paths from your YAML, you can use the `--cherry-pick` flag to only select what you want to have in the end:<br>

 ```
-spruce merge --cherry-pick jobs --cherry-pick properties file1.yml file2.yml
+graft merge --cherry-pick jobs --cherry-pick properties file1.yml file2.yml
 ```

 The `--cherry-pick` flag can be used in combination with the `--prune` flag as long as you do not prune the exact path you are about to cherry-pick.

 ### Referencing Other Data

 Need to reference existing data in your datastructure?
-No problem! `spruce` will wait until all the data is merged together before dereferencing anything, but to handle this, you can use the `(( grab <thing> ))` syntax:
+No problem! `graft` will wait until all the data is merged together before dereferencing anything, but to handle this, you can use the `(( grab <thing> ))` syntax: